Robert Sutton Harrington: Disproof of existence of Planet X

 Six months before Harrington's death, E. Myles Standish had used data from Voyager 2s 1989 flyby of Neptune, which had revised the planet's total mass downward by 0.5%—an amount comparable to the mass of Mars—to recalculate its gravitational effect on Uranus.
 When Neptune's newly determined mass was used in the Jet Propulsion Laboratory Developmental Ephemeris (JPL DE), the supposed discrepancies in the Uranian orbit, and with them the need for a Planet X, vanished.
 There are no discrepancies in the trajectories of any space probes such as Pioneer 10, Pioneer 11, Voyager 1, and Voyager 2 that can be attributed to the gravitational pull of a large undiscovered object in the outer Solar System.
-Although most astronomers agree that Planet X, as Lowell defined it, does not exist, as of January 2016 there is speculation concerning Planet Nine.
+Although most astronomers agree that Planet X, as Lowell defined it, does not exist, as of 2025 there is speculation concerning Planet Nine, a distinct hypothetical planet in the outer Solar System.
+Although the evidence and orbital properties of Planet Nine are very different from those of Harrington's Planet X, the mass estimates are similar: Planet Nine is approximately 4.4 Earth masses while Harrington's Planet X was estimated to be 4 Earth masses.